corecaps/YggdrasilWM/README.md

 - The current directory
 - $HOME/.config/yggdrasilwm/config.json
 - /etc/yggdrasilwm/config.json
+## Bars
+- Bars are configured using the configuration file.
+- Position can be :
+  - top
+  - bottom
+  - left
+  - right
+- The size of the bars are substracted to the layout space.
+- Bars are common to all groups but specific to each screen.
+- Bars are constituted of **Widgets**:
+  - each widget is compiled into a shared library.
+  - The shared libraries are loaded at runtime.
+- To write a widget you need to inherit the Widget class ( inc/Bars/Widget.hpp ) and implement the virtual methods.
+- The defaults widgets are compiled with the CMake when running the default build.
+Their source are placed in the plugins subdirectory. if you want to add a widget you need to build them manually or add them to the CMakeLists.txt file.
+- If your widget needs Data from the Window Manager they need to register the keys they need in the Window Manager.
+The Window Manager will then send the data to the widget when it is updated.
 ## Testing using Xephyr
 YggdrasilWM is not yet ready to be used as a daily driver, but you can test it using Xephyr.
 Xephyr is a nested X server that runs inside your current X server.
 It is used to test window managers and other X11 programs.